slingr-stack/gmelius-package/README.md

 # Overview

-This endpoint allows direct access to the [Gmelius API](https://developers.gmelius.com/), however it provides shortcuts and helpers for most common use cases.
+This endpoint allows direct access to the [Gmelius API.](https://developers.gmelius.com/) However, it provides shortcuts and helpers for most common use cases.

 Some features available in this endpoint are: